Icewind Dale: Development

 Icewind Dale is based on the BioWare Infinity Engine, featuring pre-rendered backgrounds and sprite-based characters displayed with an isometric camera perspective.
 This engine was used to power Black Isle Studios' previous games Planescape: Torment, Baldur's Gate, and others.

-Icewind Dale was released on June 29, 2000 for Windows by Interplay Entertainment, and on March 26, 2002 for Mac OS and OS X by MacPlay.
+Icewind Dale was released in 2000 in North America on June 29, Australia on July 7, and Europe on July 21 for Windows by Interplay Entertainment.
+Developed by Contraband Entertainment and published by MacPlay, a port for Mac OS and Mac OS X was released on March 26, 2002.

 Reception

 Icewind Dale was well received by critics, scoring 86% from GameRankings and 87/100 from Metacritic.
 Computer Gaming World, GameSpot, The Electric Playground and CNET Gamecenter nominated it as the top computer role-playing game of 2000, although all four awards went to Baldur's Gate II: Shadows of Amn.

 GameSpot's Greg Kasavin gave the game 8.6/10, opining it is "well suited for fans of Black Isle Studios' previous games, fans of classic hack-and-slash AD&D computer games, and anyone looking for an action-packed role-playing game with a lot of depth".
 IGN scored it 8.8/10 and GameZone gave it 9.5/10.
 According to GameSpy's Allen Rausch, "Icewind Dale was a fun dungeon romp that can hold its head up high, even if it can't match its big brothers".
 The game's music score by Jeremy Soule received widespread critical acclaim.
 Chris Chan of the New Straits Times said the game was one of the best he ever played, and went on to positively compare it with Diablo II.

 The strongest criticism was that the gameplay was too uniform and was mostly combat-focused, with little interaction or investigation.
 Bob Low of the Daily Record noted technical issues such as poor pathfinding and occasional crashes.
 PC Zone criticized its similarities to previous Infinity Engine games.
 IGN ranked Icewind Dale No. 6 on their list of "The Top 11 Dungeons & Dragons Games of All Time" in 2014.
 Ian Williams of Paste rated the game #3 on his list of "The 10 Greatest Dungeons and Dragons Videogames" in 2015.

 Kevin Rice reviewed the PC version of the game for Next Generation, rating it four stars out of five, and stated that "a huge, engrossing game with the most action in the Forgotten Realms series, Icewind Dale earns its place on the hard drive of any self-respecting RPG fan".

+During the Academy of Interactive Arts & Sciences' 4th Annual Interactive Achievement Awards, Icewind Dale received a nomination for the "PC Role-Playing" award, which was ultimately given to Diablo II.